 - Keep increment (optional) to get the incrementation in your spreadsheet

-This will let YAMM reuse the files generated by Form Publisher to send them by email.
+That will let YAMM reuse the files generated by Form Publisher to send them by email.
 Then click Next.

-You also need to disable the automated email from Form Publisher, as you will send the emails through YAMM and you don't want people to receive multiple or duplicated emails!
+You also need to disable the automated email from Form Publisher, as you will send the emails through YAMM and don't want people to receive multiple or duplicated emails!

 Then click Next.

 Yet Another Mail Merge lets you create your email template as a draft in Gmail, in the same way that Form Publisher enables you to use a Google Doc or a Google Sheet as a template.
 So go to Gmail and create a new draft.
 You can insert images and use all formatting options available in Gmail.

 If you want to reuse data filled by the user in Google Form, you can add markers in this draft template, as you do with Form Publisher.